getodk/docs/src/collect-settings.rst

   :class: device-screen-vertical

-:menuselection:`Form Management` settings handle default behavior when editing, finalizing, and importing forms.

 .. rubric:: Form submission

 :guilabel:`Auto send`
-  When enabled, forms are sent immediately when finalized if the device can connect to the internet.
+  When enabled, forms are sent immediately when they are finalized, if the device can connect to the internet.
   You can specify whether to send over WiFi, cellular data, or both.

 :guilabel:`Delete after send`
   When enabled, form instances are deleted once they are sent.